rtmccune/poseidon/docs/README.md

 /home/directory/poseidon/docs/tests/test_compiled_funcs.sh
 ```
 ## Tests
-To test the core poseidon functions, navigates to 'poseidon/docs/tests' and run the following command.
-Be sure to change the path to your local path to poseidon.
+To test the core poseidon functions, run the following command from the 'poseidon' directory.
+Be sure to change the included path to your local poseidon path.
   ```bash
   PYTHONPATH=/path/to/poseidon pytest -v
   ```